Iterable/iterable-swift-sdk/README.md

 - Edit your project's **Podfile** and add the **Iterable-iOS-SDK** pod to your app target.
-- To use media attachments on iOS push notifications while using Iterable's SDK, you'll also need to add the **Iterable-iOS-AppExtensions** pod in your project's extension target.
+- If you'll be using media attachments on iOS push notifications, add the **Iterable-iOS-AppExtensions** pod to your project's extension target.

 Example **Podfile**: